contefranz/OpTop/dev/AUDIT.md

   partial-sort/selection scheme could replace the full descending sort;
-  with the legacy pipeline frozen in its own translation unit, the modern core no longer needs to reproduce the `round(cum * 1e4)` cutoff, which makes this cleaner than it was at 0.9.7.
+  with the legacy pipeline frozen in its own translation unit, the modern core no longer needs to reproduce the `round(cum * 1e4)` cutoff, which makes this cleaner than it was at 0.9.7. *(Implemented in the 0.12.0 second pass, see above.)*

 ### 0.12.0 parallel cores